gitclv/blind_deaf_representation_AoURP_EHR/README.md

     - This code should allow technical users to digest the exact logic behind the following contributions for this paper:
         - Scientific data visualizations.
 Although strucutred data is owned by the AoURP and private to the participants, these helper functions/function calls produced our figures.
         - Feature engineering.
 This includes inclusion/exclusion logic, and a handfull of computed features like povety status from survey data on household size and income.
+    - Because the **All of Us Research Program** manages all participant data (and the python+SQL code to create cohorts from it) under the *Researcher Workbench*, no participant data or database query/manipulation code is included in this repository.
+        - The functions shared here will assist those seeking to reproduce our work after they have ingested the cohort.
+        - To utilizes these functions, a research first needs to reference the online supplement includes the SNOMED "standard concept name" of each condition for inclusion in our primary cohorts, then enter those into the *AoURP Researcher Workbench -- Cohort Builder*.
+        - After those steps, the *Researcher Workbench* will generate SQL code compliant with the current data model of the AoURP.
+It is likely some minor grouping/transformations be performed to pass the data into the functions included here.

 ## Filesystem